beginning of content

 Most people with acute bronchitis will feel better with time and rest.

 If you are very unwell or not getting better, or if you get worse, see your doctor.
-See your doctor if your cough lasts longer than 2 to 3 weeks.
+See your doctor if your cough lasts longer than 2 to 3 weeks, to check for complications.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.